Ireland is at the heart of Game of Thrones

 Winterfell, Castle Black, Castle Greyjoy – these roll off the tongues of all GOT lovers!
 These are actually real castle locations of which Ireland has in abundance.
 Some were in ruins, while some are in well maintained shape.
 Whatever their current state, they were all so appropriate and perfect.
 Both in setting and in character.
 So much so that the Game of Thrones scouting crew did not have to travel far and wide to find these!

 Castle Ward is an 18th century property which fits the description of Winterfell like a hand in a glove!
-Then, there is the Dunluce Castle used as the location for Castle Greyjoy.
-It is a medieval castle perched on the edge of basalt outcropping in County Antrim and is practically in ruins.
+Then, there is the Dunluce Castle which is the location for Castle Greyjoy.
+It is a medieval castle on the edge of basalt outcropping in County Antrim and is, now, practically in ruins.

 It offers excellent photo opportunities.
 You also have the 14th century Shane’s castle which provided the magnificent backdrop of the jostling tournament – where the beheading of Gregor Clegane took place.